okta/okta-sdk-dotnet/docs/GroupApi.md

 Delete a Group Owner

-Delete a group owner from a specific group.
+Deletes a group owner from a specific group

 ### Example
 ```csharp